joathert/canofi-app/README.md

 ## Canofi-app
 Canofi (rhymes with butterfly)  is an educational web-app that uses panoramic imagery to characterise plant canopy structure.

-Canofi's focus is on the estimation of the leaf area index (LAI) via a hemispherical fish-eye type reprojection of input panorama data.
+Canofi's focus is on the estimation of the leaf area index (LAI) via a hemispherical fisheye type reprojection of input panorama data.
 You can read all about LAI on [wikipedia](https://en.wikipedia.org/wiki/Leaf_area_index) where there is also a decent introduction to [hemispherical photography](https://en.wikipedia.org/wiki/Hemispherical_photography).

 The use of panoramas means we can skip the expensive hardware (e.g. DSLR + lens + levelling equipment) that is usually used to collect hemispherical imagery.
 Smartphone panoramas work just fine, especially when collected with the Google Street View app.
-The banner picture above illustrates the basic reprojection concept; the rectangular panoramic input data is on the left and the output fish-eye type image on the right.
-Once computed, the fish-eye image is segmented into sky and vegetation and used to derive structural parameters such as the LAI.
+The banner picture above illustrates the basic reprojection concept; the rectangular panoramic input data is on the left and the output fisheye type image on the right.
+Once computed, the fisheye image is segmented into sky and vegetation and used to derive structural parameters such as the LAI.

 Canofi is powered by the excellent [Pyodide](https://pyodide.org/en/stable/), which runs the scientific python stack within the browser.
 The python code used for the reprojection and LAI calculation is embedded in the functions.js file [here](functions.js#L51) and [here](functions.js#L176), and can be extracted (minus the convoluted browser image i/o) to run offline as a normal script.

 ## Accuracy of algorithms
 Canofi performs 2 main steps:
-1. reprojection from panorama to fish-eye.
+1. reprojection from panorama to fisheye.
 2. LAI estimation.

 Both steps were checked for accuracy versus reference algorithms.
 This testing is only for validation of the algorithms used in Canofi versus